Silviculture is the art and science of managing forests for desired outcomes.

 One key difference between even-aged and uneven-aged silviculture management is the regulation of growing stock.

-Even management regulates yield by controlling the area occupied by each age class and by how the rotation length is established.
+Even management regulates yield by controlling the area occupied by each age class.

 On the other hand, uneven-aged management regulates growing stock to sustain yields rather than area.

 The section system of silviculture management is a common example of an uneven-aged management system.